QUALHYMO hydrologic simulation model

 Water Balance Model powered by QUALHYMO

 In 2005, integration of QUALHYMO with British Columbia’s Water Balance Model interface resulted in the Water Balance Model powered by QUALHYMO, a truly pan-Canadian tool.
-The Water Balance Model powered by QUALHYMO was created to provide information to a continuumof users with wide range of technical backgrounds – ranging from little technical knowledge to hydrologic experts.
+The Water Balance Model powered by QUALHYMO was created to provide information to a continuumof users with a wide range of technical backgrounds – ranging from little technical knowledge to hydrologic experts.
 Dr. Charles Rowney is the Scientific Authority for the Water Balance family of tools.

-QUALHYMO simply does the calculations using the data file input created by the Water Balance Model interface, and then hands back the calculation results to the interface.
-Although QUALHYMO has a comprehensive suite of analytical capabilities, the Water Balance Model uses only a restricted portion.
+QUALHYMO simply does the calculations using the data file input created by the Water Balance Model Online interface, and then hands back the calculation results to the interface.
+Although QUALHYMO has a comprehensive suite of analytical capabilities, the Water Balance Model Online uses only a restricted portion.

 Capabilities of QUALHYMO